General Theater Classes & Camps FAQs

 What can I expect in a final class demonstration?

 On the final day of class or camp, family and friends are invited to observe a small in-class demonstration that allow them the opportunity to see what students have been working on all session.
 Demonstrations usually include: theatre games used during the session to teach specific theatre concepts, student explanations of terms and skills learned, and a presentation of some form of a story (improvised, guided or scripted).
+Please note final class demonstrations are not in-person due to COVID.
+More information can be found here.

 Do you have waitlists for full classes?